-Public statements with respect to ESG matters, such as emission reduction goals, other environmental targets, or other commitments addressing certain social issues, are becoming increasingly subject to heightened scrutiny from public and governmental authorities related to the risk of potential "greenwashing," i.e., misleading information or false claims overstating potential ESG benefits.
-For example, in March 2021, the SEC established the Climate and ESG Task Force in the Division of Enforcement to identify and address potential ESG-related misconduct, including greenwashing.
-Certain non-governmental organizations and other private actors have also filed lawsuits under various securities and consumer protection laws alleging that certain ESG-statements, emission reduction claims, approaches to accounting for GHG emissions reductions, or other ESG-related goals, or standards were misleading, false, or otherwise deceptive.
-As a result, we may face increased litigation risks from private and governmental authorities related to our ESG efforts.
-In addition, any alleged claims of greenwashing against us or others in our industry may lead to further negative sentiment and diversion of investments.
+Certain public statements with respect to ESG matters, such as emission reduction goals, other environmental targets, or other commitments addressing certain social issues, are becoming increasingly subject to heightened scrutiny from public and governmental authorities, as well as other parties, related to the risk of potential "greenwashing," i.e., misleading information or false claims overstating potential ESG benefits.
+For example, the SEC has recently taken enforcement action against companies for ESG-related misconduct, including alleged greenwashing.
+Certain regulators, such as the SEC and various state agencies, as well as non-governmental organizations and other private actors have also filed lawsuits under various securities and consumer protection laws alleging that certain ESG-statements, emission reduction claims, approaches to accounting for GHG emissions reductions, or other ESG-related goals, or standards were misleading, false, or otherwise deceptive.
+Any alleged claims of greenwashing against us or others in our industry may lead to further negative sentiment and diversion of investments.
 Additionally, we could face increasing costs as we attempt to comply with and navigate further ESG-related focus and scrutiny.